avcoder/assignment_calculator/README.md

 ## Acknowledgments
 * As a guide, I used the functionality/output of what I saw from Research Project Calculator https://rpc.elm4you.org/
-* and Humber College's Assignment Calculator http://www.humber.ca/assignment-calculator/
+* Humber College's Assignment Calculator http://www.humber.ca/assignment-calculator/
 * Twitter@ValerieBenigno for helping with the content/wording